Consider Your Next Career with the Ministry of the Solicitor General, Ontario Public Service!

 Hours of Work

-- The permanent, full-time position is 40 hours per week.
-The temporary, casual position is 0-40 hours per week.
+- The hours of works are 40 hours per week.
 You are expected to work rotating shifts in a health care unit that provides 7 days per week service, up to 24 hours a day.

-4 Permanent - Full Time, 541 Highway 36, Lindsay, East Region, Vulnerable Sector Check, Credit History Check, Local Police Databases Search, PIP/NICHE/RMS
+3 Permanent - Full Time, 711 Exeter Rd, London, West Region, Vulnerable Sector Check, Credit History Check, Local Police Databases Search, PIP/NICHE/RMS

 Ontario Public Service Employees Union

 Monday, May 17, 2021

 In accordance with the Ontario Public Service (OPS), Employment Screening Checks Policy (ESCP), the top candidate(s) may be required to undergo a security screening check.
 Refer to the above to determine the screening checks that are required for this position.

 Required security screening checks along with your written consent, will be sent to the Transition and Security Office (TSO), Talent Acquisition Branch (TAB), HR Service Delivery Division (HRSDD) to evaluate the results.
 If applicable, the TSO, with your written consent, will request and obtain any additional employment screening checks that were not obtained directly by you.